 Purdue University Calumet became a residential campus in Fall 2005 with the opening of its first student housing facility, Peregrine Hall.
 In the Fall of 2009, Griffin Hall, a second building was added to The University Village community providing space for a total of 745 residents and live-in residential staff members.
 In the Fall of 2013, these buildings were given the names Peregrine and Griffin Halls.
 The University Village community provides fully furnished apartments.
 Each apartment features four private bedrooms, two bathrooms, a common living room and fully equipped furnished kitchen/dining room.
 The facilities are designed to provide convenience and comfort in an environment that supports the academic success of its residents.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 4 Engineering 1 Health and Medicine 1 Humanities & Social Sciences 1 Mass Communication & Media 1 MBA 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 4 Engineering 1 Health and Medicine 1 Humanities & Social Sciences 1 Mass Communication & Media 1 MBA 1

 Be the first one!